Make a Referral Make a Referral

 About Our Images

 Some of our blog articles use AI-generated images to help bring the content to life while protecting people’s privacy and dignity.
 This also means we can keep articles online for years without the risk of using photos that may later become sensitive.
+When we share articles from our blog on social media we are sharing these same AI-generated images.
 When we share real, factual stories on our social media, the images always feature real people — not AI-generated ones.

 Our Collaborators